epiforecasts/euro-hub-ensemble/README.md

+# Predictive performance of multi-model ensemble forecasts of Covid-19 across European nations

+--- **Now online as a [pre-print](https://www.medrxiv.org/content/10.1101/2022.06.16.22276024)** ---

-This repository provides code and data for the paper: *Predictive performance of multi-model ensemble forecasts of Covid-19 across European nations*, in draft from the European COVID-19 Forecast Hub.
+This repository provides code and data for the paper: *Predictive performance of multi-model ensemble forecasts of Covid-19 across European nations*, analysing a year of COVID-19 forecasts from the [European COVID-19 Forecast Hub](https://github.com/covid19-forecast-hub-europe/covid19-forecast-hub-europe).

 A quick guide to this repository: